-3. Describe the level of ECR use within your department/agency in FY 2008 by completing the table below.
+Describe the level of ECR use within your department/agency in FY 2009 by completing the table below.
 [Please refer to the definition of ECR from the OMB-CEQ memo as presented on page one of this template.
 An ECR "case or project" is an instance of neutral third party involvement to assist parties in reaching agreement or resolving a dispute for a particular matter.
 In order not to double count processes, please select one category per case for decision making forums and for ECR applications.]

-Cases or projects in Completed Cases or Total FY 2008 Decision making forum that was addressing the issues when ECR was initiated: Of the total FY 2008 ECR cases indicate how many your agency/department
+Cases or projects in Completed Cases or Total FY 2009 D€ Decision making forum that was addressing the issues when ECR was initiated: Of the total FY 2009 ECR cases indicate how many your agency/department

 progress 1 projects 2 ECR Cases 3 Federal agency decision Administrative proceedings /appeals Judicial proceedings Other (specify) Sponsored 4 Participated in but did not sponsor 5

 Context for ECR Applications:

 Policy development

 Planning

 Siting and construction

 Rulemaking

 License and permit issuance

 Compliance and enforcement action

 Implementation/monitoring agreements

 Other (specify):

-TOTAL 0 should equal 08 ECR Cases) 0 0 0 Decision Making otal FY 2008 ECF hould equal 8 ECR Cases)
+TOTAL 0 should equal 0 0 Decision Making

+09 ECR Cases) should equal T otal FY 2009 ECF R Cases) (the sum should equal Total FY 2009 ECR Cases)

-3 "Cases in progress" and "completed cases" add up to "Total FY2008 ECR Cases".
+3 "Cases in progress" and "completed cases" add up to "Total FY2009 ECR Cases".

-1 A "case in progress" is an ECR case in which neutral third party involvement began prior to or during FY 2008 and did not end during FY 2008.
+1 A "case in progress" is an ECR case in which neutral third party involvement began prior to or during FY 2009 and did not end during FY 2009.

-2 A "completed case" means that neutral third party involvement in a particular matter ended during FY 2008.
+2 A "completed case" means that neutral third party involvement in a particular matter ended during FY 2009.
 The end of neutral third party involvement does not necessarily mean that the parties have concluded their collaboration/negotiation/dispute resolution process, that all issues are resolved, or that agreement has been reached.

-Sponsored - to be a sponsor of an ECR case means that an agency is contributing financial or in-kind resources (e.g., a staff mediator's time) to provide the neutral third party's services for that case.
+4 Sponsored - to be a sponsor of an ECR case means that an agency is contributing financial or in-kind resources (e.g., a staff mediator's time) to provide the neutral third party's services for that case.
 More than one sponsor is possible for a given ECR case.

-Participated, but did not sponsor - an agency did not provide resources for the neutral third party's services for a given ECR case, but was either a party to the case or participated in some other significant way (e.g., as a technical expert advising the parties).
+5 Participated, but did not sponsor - an agency did not provide resources for the neutral third party's services for a given ECR case, but was either a party to the case or participated in some other significant way (e.g., as a technical expert advising the parties).

-4. Is your department/agency using ECR in any of the substantive priority areas (i.e, NEPA, Superfund, land use, etc.) you listed in your FY 2007 ECR Report?
-Please also list any additional priority areas identified by your department/agency during FY 2008, and indicate if ECR is being used in any of these areas.
+4. Is your department/agency using ECR in any of the substantive priority areas you listed in your prior year ECR Reports?
+Indicate if use has increased in these areas since they were first identified in your ECR report.
+Please also list any additional priority areas identified by your department/agency during FY 2009, and indicate if ECR is being used in any of these areas.
+Note: An overview of substantive program areas identified by departments/agencies in FY 2008 can be found in the FY 2008 synthesis report.

-VA Response: VA did not identify any priority areas in our FY 2007 report.
+VA Response: VA did not identify any priority areas in our FY 2008 report.
 VA's relatively small environmental docket is comprised mostly of enforcement actions with EPA or state agencies.
 The process for resolving these actions is dictated largely by regulatory and statutory requirements.
 VA has a history of successfully settling enforcement actions through an informal process and without the assistance of a third party.

-List of priority areas identified in your department/agency FY 2007 ECR Report Check if using ECR Check if use has increased since FY 2007 List of additional priority areas identified by your department/agency in FY 2008 Check if using ECR
+List of priority areas identified in your department/agency prior year ECR Reports Check if using ECR Check if use has increased in these areas List of additional priority areas identified by your department/agency in FY 2009 Check if using ECR